daddel80/notepadpp-multireplace/README.md

 ## Key Features

--   **Multiple Replacements**: Execute multiple replacements in a single operation, in one document or across all opened documents.
+-   **Multiple Replacements:** Execute multiple replacements in a single operation, in one document or across all opened documents.
--   **Entry Toggling**: Toggle list entries for replacement, highlighting, or searching.
+-   **Entry Toggling:** Toggle list entries for replacement, highlighting, or searching.
--   **String Storage**: Store and load your search and replace strings in a list, facilitating reuse across different sessions or projects.
+-   **String Storage:** Store and load your search and replace strings in a list, facilitating reuse across different sessions or projects.
--   **CSV Scope Functionality**: Apply search, replace, or sort operations to specific columns in a CSV or other delimited file by selecting column numbers.
+-   **CSV Scope Functionality:** Apply search, replace, or sort operations to specific columns in a CSV or other delimited file by selecting column numbers.
--   **Scripted Text Replacements**: Export to bash script for scripted text replacements.
+-   **Scripted Text Replacements:** Export to bash script for scripted text replacements.
--   **Highlighting**: Highlight multiple find words in unique colors for better visual distinction.
+-   **Highlighting:** Highlight multiple find words in unique colors for better visual distinction.
--   **Variable Usage**: Employ variables for conditional and computational operations within the replacement string.
+-   **Variable Usage:** Employ variables for conditional and computational operations within the replacement string.

 ## Match and Replace Options

-This chapter provides an overview of the various match and replace options available in MultiReplace, enhancing the flexibility and precision of your search and replace operations.

 **Match Whole Word Only:** When this option is enabled, the search term is matched only if it appears as a whole word.
 This is particularly useful for avoiding partial matches within larger words, ensuring more precise and targeted search results.